teerapap/grunt-protractor-runner/README.md

     options: {
       configFile: "node_modules/protractor/referenceConf.js", // Default config file
       keepAlive: true, // If false, the grunt process stops when the test fails.
+      noColor: false, // If true, protractor will not use colors in its output.
       args: {
         // Arguments passed to the command
       }